mingkaihsugithub/hello-world/README.md

 # hello-world
-#This is a practice fro github
+#This is a practice for github